MicrosoftDocs/azure-devops-docs/docs/artifacts/how-to/public-feeds-upstream-sources.md

 ## Create a public feed

-Public feeds are project-scoped feeds in a public project.
+A public feed is a project-scoped feed in a public project.
 Public feeds inherit the visibility settings of the hosting project.

 1. Sign in to your Azure DevOps organization, and then select your project.